ab-dani/antonio-brown-reading-notes/201/class-3.md

 5. When should you use an ordered list vs an unordered list in your HTML document?
      - You should use an ordered list for things like a recipe.
 You should use an ordered list for things like a shopping list.
 7. Describe two ways you can change the numbers on list items provided by an ordered list?
-     -
+     - Start attribute: This allows you to start a list from 1 all the way to finish.
+     - You can edit it directly from CSS.

 # CSS The Box Model

 1. Describe the CSS properties of margin and padding as characters in a story.
 What is their role in a story titled: “The Box Model”?
+        -
-2. List and describe the four parts of an HTML elements box as referred to by the box model.
+3. List and describe the four parts of an HTML elements box as referred to by the box model.

 # JS Arrays, Operators, Expressions, Conditions, and Loops